Multimodal Generative Models for Bankruptcy Prediction Using Textual Data

 The first research that uses the MDA section for bankruptcy prediction is presented by \cite{cecchini2010making}.
-The authors create a dictionary of key terms associated with the bankruptcy event, while \cite{mayew2015md} search for sentences explicitly referring to the term ``going concern" to create a binary variable and look into the linguistic tone of the MDA section.
+The authors create a dictionary of key terms associated with the bankruptcy event using computational linguistic theory, while \cite{mayew2015md} search for sentences explicitly referring to the term ``going concern" to create a binary variable and look into the linguistic tone of the MDA section.
 Language models are used in \cite{kim2021corporate}, where the BERT model \citep{devlin2018bert} is used to find the sentiment of the MDA section.
 Then sentiment is further used to predict bankruptcy.
-In a different approach, \cite{mai_deep_2019} convert the whole textual data into numerical vectors using the skip-gram model \cite{mikolov2013distributed} and the term frequency-inverse document frequency matrix.
-Then, these two types of numerical data are the input for an average embedding model and convolutional NN and the TF-IDF vectors are used in the benchmark models.
+In a different approach, \cite{mai_deep_2019} convert the MDA into numerical vectors using the skip-gram model \cite{mikolov2013distributed} and the Term Frequency-Inverse Document Frequency matrix (TF-IDF).
+Then, the vectors obtained with the skip-gram model are the input for an average embedding model and convolutional NN and the TF-IDF vectors are used in the benchmark models.
 In all cited papers, the authors conclude that the MDA section contains information that is useful to predict bankruptcy.
 Based on this previous literature, we can see that there are different methods to transform the content of the MDA into a numerical vector that can be used in classifier models.
 The focus of our research is on solving the limitation of classical methodologies that only can make predictions for a small proportion of companies, and not on assessing which of the previous methods to transform the MDA work best.